rbennett91/django-tabler/README.md

 value with an appropriate name and domain.
 A custom migration might be helpful.

+To load a favicon, create an `img/` folder inside your application's `static` directory.
+Place `favicon.ico` inside, and the icon will be loaded by the base template.

 Once installed, templates inside your application can extend django-tabler's base template.
 A quick example:
 ```